-S&P Dow Jones Indices (S&P DJI), one of the world’s leading index providers, and RobecoSAM, the investment specialist that has focused exclusively on Sustainability Investing (SI) for over 23 years, today announced the results of the annual Dow Jones Sustainability Indices (DJSI) review.
+S&P Dow Jones Indices (S&P DJI), one of the world’s leading index providers, and RobecoSAM, the investment specialist that has focused exclusively on Sustainable Investing (SI) for over 23 years, today announced the results of the annual Dow Jones Sustainability Indices (DJSI) review.

 London, New York, Zurich, September 13, 2018: